No profit, no love for Beyond Meat as shares fall

 But with rival plant-based meat producers - from Impossible Foods, to Kellogg Co's K.N Morningstar Farms, or Nestle SA's NESN.S Sweet Earth - vying for shelf space at retailers and deals with food service outlets, analysts say the company is at risk of losing its first mover advantage.

-Thursday's quarterly report showed a 1 cent per share loss for the quarter, versus analyst expectations of a 1 cent profit due to higher restructuring and some administrative costs.
+Thursday's quarterly report showed a 1 cent per share loss for the quarter, versus analyst expectations of a 1 cent profit, driving a selloff in the company's shares.
+Major U.S. stock indexes tumbled about 3% as the coronavirus outbreak raised fears of global recession.

-From a peak of just under $240 last July, shares in the company have now fallen back below $100 and still look expensive on a traditional valuation basis, at 222.21 times expected earnings.

 "Pricey valuation, increasing competition, and the potential for new selling pressures following the expiration of the lock-up suggest more muted upside potential from here," Oppenheimer analyst Rupesh Parikh said.